-Self-Hosted WordPress Alternatives for Building a Website
+Self-hosted WordPress Alternatives for a CMS & Building a Website

 There has never been so many options for starting a website or blog.
 Hosting WordPress on your own server is not only the most popular ways – it has been completely revolutionary.
 As a free, open-source, community-maintained content management system – WordPress software has allowed millions of people to start & fully control their own website.